marcinklimek/cinderclimb-of/addons/ofxLua/README.md

 _If you want to use Lua + openFrameworks without building your own app, check out **loaf**: [danomatika.com/code/loaf](http://danomatika.com/code/loaf)._

+This project has been supported by the CMU [Frank-Ratchey STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org), the DU [Emergent Digital Practices Program](https://www.du.edu/ahss/edp/), and my time at the [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organisation/hertz-lab).

 Description
 -----------

-ofxLua is an Open Frameworks addon for running a Lua embedded scripting interpreter within an OpenFrameworks application.
+ofxLua is an openFrameworks addon for running a Lua embedded scripting interpreter within an openFrameworks application.
 Using the SWIG (Simple Wrapper and Interface Generator) tool, C++ functions and classes can be bound to the Lua api allowing them to be called within a Lua script.
 This is useful in separating the upper level logic from the lower level application and is utilized in numerous video games and applications.

-In addition, ofxLua provides bindings for the OpenFrameworks API.
+In addition, ofxLua provides bindings for the openFrameworks API.

 [Lua](http://www.lua.org/) combines simple procedural syntax with powerful data description constructs based on associative arrays and extensible semantics.
 Lua is dynamically typed, runs by interpreting bytecode for a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.

 [SWIG](http://www.swig.org) is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
-It is used to generate the C++ bindings which wrap the OpenFrameworks API for Lua.
+It is used to generate the C++ bindings which wrap the openFrameworks API for Lua.

 (Optional) [LuaJIT](http://luajit.org/luajit.html) is a Just-In-Time Compiler (JIT) for the Lua programming language.
 It implements the Lua API but is optimized for performance over the standard Lua distribution.
 It is recommended to use LuaJIT when speed is a concern and it is enabled on embedded Linux in `addon_config.mk` for this reason.

-[OpenFrameworks](http://www.openframeworks.cc) is a cross platform open source toolkit for creative coding in C++
+[openFrameworks](http://www.openframeworks.cc) is a cross platform open source toolkit for creative coding in C++.

 ### Why not Javascript?